-Thomas Meyer, our Chief Executive Officer, entered into a shares transfer agreement with us to facilitate the rounding up of fractional shares resulting from the exchange ratio used in the Merger.
+Thomas Meyer, our Chief Executive Officer, entered into a shares transfer agreement with the Company to facilitate the rounding up of fractional shares resulting from the exchange ratio used in the Merger.
 Pursuant to the terms of the share transfer agreement, Mr. Meyer committed to transfer, at no consideration, a common share to any shareholder entitled to a fraction of a common share as part of the Merger.
-Pursuant to the share transfer agreement, neither we nor Mr. Meyer received any compensation for this arrangement.
-Any expenses incurred by Mr. Meyer in connection with the transfers under such agreement were borne by us.
+Pursuant to the share transfer agreement, neither the Company nor Mr. Meyer received any compensation for this arrangement.
+Any expenses incurred by Mr. Meyer in connection with the transfers under such agreement were borne by the Company.